 Take it from me- someone who used to despise meatloaf.
 This is Really GOOD Meatloaf, especially with the BBQ flavored sauce on top!
 It’s a cinch to make!

 I hated meatloaf as a kid.
 Really, really hated it.
-Then I married a guy (almost 38 years ago) who happened to LIKE meatloaf (the horror of it all!)
-Several years after we married I found this recipe in a church cookbook, and because I loved him I cooked it for him.
+My mom coated it with ketchup.
+Then I married a guy (almost 38 years ago) who happened to LIKE meatloaf (the horror of it all!) .
+Several years after we married I found this recipe in a church cookbook, and because I loved him, I cooked it for him.
 Guess what?
 It is REALLY GOOD MEATLOAF!!!!
-I actually found a meatloaf that I LOVE!
+I actually found a meatloaf (and amazing BBQ sauce) that I LOVE!

-And that, my friends, is why I have given it the dubious title of “Really GOOD Meatloaf”.
+And that, my friends, is why I have given it such a dubious recipe name.
 End of story.
-Seriously, this meatloaf is really good, and is completely EASY and inexpensive to make, which is always a plus in my book!
+Seriously, this meatloaf IS really good, and completely EASY and inexpensive to make, which is always a plus in my book!
 Here’s what you do:

 Place a piece of parchment paper on a baking sheet, and form the meat mixture into a loaf shape on top of the parchment.